 Exports to Brazil

-Top exports: Dairy products and electrical machinery and equipment
+Top exports: Dairy products, kiwifruit and fish.

 Imports from Brazil

 Given the similarity of both countries’ main export items, our economic relationship continues to be dominated by investment, licensing of technologies, and services (including education, tourism, investment advisory services, environmental services and agricultural and land use services).
 The total trade of services year-end June 2018 was $ 234 million.